3dproger/AxelChat/docs.md

 * Open the section `Settings->Developers`.
 If the WebSocket server was successfully launched, the message "State: Ok" should be displayed
 * This section will display the URL for connecting to AxelChat via WebSocket, usually `ws://127.0.0.1:8356`.
 Connect your WebSocket client using this link.
 See the documentation for your programming language or use the appropriate libraries
 * If the connection is successful, a new client will be displayed in the `Developers` section
-* Immediately after connecting, your software should send a message in this format to provide AxelChat with information about your client:
+* (DEPRECATED since 0.47.6) Immediately after connecting, your software should send a message in this format to provide AxelChat with information about your client:
 ```JSON
 {
     "data": {